apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 } ]
 ```

-If Volume is empty, we can delete volume using below command.
+If the volume is empty, we can delete volume using below command.

 ```shell
 $ ozone sh volume delete /vol1
 Volume vol1 is deleted
 ```

-If Volume contains some buckets/keys, we can delete volume recursively.
+If the volume contains some buckets/keys, we can delete volume recursively.
 Which will delete all the buckets, keys for the specified volume and also volume will be deleted.
 After running this command there is no way to recover deleted contents.

 ```shell